coreruleset/modsecurity-crs-docker/README.md

 This allows one to use ModSecurity without modifying the webserver hosting the underlying application and also protects web servers that ModSecurity cannot currently be embedd into.

 Tips:
 * the application web server (the one receiving traffic from the reverse proxy) should not listen on a public interface.
 Only the reverse proxy should be exposed to the public.
-With Docker, this could meain setting up a network for both containers and only exposing the reverse proxy with `-p 8080:8080`, for example. `docker compose` takes care of this automatically.
+With Docker, this could mean setting up a network for both containers and only exposing the reverse proxy with `-p 8080:8080`, for example. `docker compose` takes care of this automatically.
 See the `docker-compose.yaml` for an example setup.

 ```bash
 docker build -t my-modsec . -f